ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 The Registration Policy for the Transparency Service MUST be applied before any additional processing.
 The details of Registration Policies are out of scope for this document.

+Signed Statements MAY use detached payloads, as described in {{-SCITT-ARCH}}.
+When a Signed Statement is submitted with a detached payload, the Transparency Service still requires access to the payload content in order to verify the signature as part of applying the Registration Policy.
+The mechanism by which the payload is made available to the Transparency Service is implementation-specific.

 Response:

 One of the following: